Today, on the 2nd annual Day of Enlightenment, we remember and honor George Floyd.

 Since that day, countless individuals and institutions have committed to combatting racism and discrimination.
 But two years later, Black and Brown folks continue to experience daily discrimination and heinous hate crimes.

-Our clients' ethnicity and race often play a role in their trauma and recovery experiences.
+Our clients' ethnicity and race often play a role in their trauma and experiences.

 – Over 66% of our survivor clients are non-white.